 New Super Mario Bros.
 U Deluxe uses the classic sidescrolling orientation for its Mario platforming.
 A collection of two Wii U games — New Super Mario Bros.
 U and New Super Luigi U — Deluxe is one of the best Nintendo Switch games around.
 The worlds are exceedingly colorful and vibrant, the platforming is excellent, and the Nintendo charm exudes with every jump.

-Deluxe introduces two new playable characters, Toadette and Nabbit, each of whom make the levels more approachable for young kids.
+Deluxe introduces two new playable characters, Toadette and Nabbit, each of whom makes the levels more approachable for young kids.
 Nabbit cannot take damage from enemies, and Toadette can pick up a crown that turns her into Peachette, who can practically fly.
 Additionally, Deluxe supports co-op for up to four players so the whole family can partake in the Super Mario goodness together.

 Read our full New Super Mario Bros.
 U Deluxe review